Writing for the Wrong Reasons

 Writing to Be Negative and Spiteful

 It’s sad the amount of nasty comments that you see online nowadays.
-The price of the Internet’s open forum format is that people can typically say whatever they want, and when they are not standing face to face with their victim, they tend to unleash in the boldest and meanest ways possible.
+The price of the Internet’s soapbox format is that people can typically say whatever they want, and when they are not standing face to face with their victim, they tend to unleash in the boldest and meanest ways possible.
 If your writing time is comprised of mainly putting down, correcting, and insulting others, that may not be the best use of your time.
 Disagreements will happen, and personal ideologies will be tested, but the spiteful, profanity-laced comments and responses that you can encounter while trying to read something entertaining or thought provoking can become tiresome and does little to impress or persuade.

 Writing for Someone Else